-HIA is continuing to engage with the State government presenting a number of planning reform proposals, one being a Single Dwelling Fast Track Housing Approval Process.
-This process starts with a builder assessing a customer's eligibility criteria and if eligible moving through a number of self-certifications for planning, building and plumbing prior to lodging with the permit authority to obtain approval within two working days.
-Government have shown strong interest in the proposal and engagement is continuing with the Planning Minister, who also has the housing portfolio, and is supported by a dedicated Parliamentary Secretary focused on removing barriers to housing supply.
+In more recent times HIA has actively engaged with the State government presenting a number of planning reform proposals one being a Single Dwelling Fast Track Housing Approval Process.
+This process starts with a builder assessing a customer's eligibility criteria and if eligible moving through a number of self certifications for planning, building and plumbing prior to lodging with the permit authority to obtain approval within two working days.
+Government have shown interest in the proposal and engagement is continuing.